Diagnostic information

-If the drive belt has repeatedly slipped off the pulley (ov), then it may be caused by misalignment of the pulley.
+If the drive belt has repeatedly slipped off the pulley, it may be caused by pulley misalignment.

-Additional load that has been quickly applied or released by the accessory drive can also cause the drive belt to slip.
-Verify that the accessory drive components are working properly.
+Additional load that is rapidly applied or released by the accessory drive can also cause the drive belt to slip.
+Verify that the accessory drive components are operating properly.

-If the drive belt is not the correct length, the tensioner may not be able to provide the required belt tension.
+If the drive belt is not the correct length, the tensioner may not be able to create the required belt tension.

 Description of the test